-If you’re after a custom, one-of-a-kind website, you’ll need to be prepared to invest in both in the back-end infrastructure and the front-end look-and-feel.
+If you’re looking to build a website that is custom-designed, you’ll need to be prepared to invest in both in the back-end infrastructure and the front-end look-and-feel.

 So what exactly are you getting for your money?
 If you get a quote that is not broken down into phases how do you know how much each phase is costing you?

 Here at Red Cloud when we prepare a quote we break down our costings for each phase so you can see what your money is buying.
 Here is a quick percentage break down of each of the phases of a custom web build.